glennklockwood/limelead/content/hpc-howtos/common-problems.md

 #### 1. If you are trying to use OpenMPI...

-<em>This section is not yet complete.</em> In brief, OpenMPI needs to be
-explicitly loaded from within the submit script when running OpenMPI jobs.
+_This section is not yet complete._ In brief, OpenMPI needs to be explicitly loaded from within the submit script when running OpenMPI jobs.

 #### 2. If you are NOT trying to use OpenMPI or aren't sure...